HodKimhi/assignment-swift-1/README.md

 # Game of Apps Intern Interview

-Thanks for your interest in the Game of Apps developer intern position!
-This repo contains a list of tasks for you to do, so we can get a gauge of your skill and passion for development.

-You're expected to know the basics of the Git development workflow.
-If you don't know or you want a review, check out this [tutorial](https://www.raywenderlich.com/179717/open-source-collaboration-using-git-and-github).

-## Instructions

-The goal is to submit a pull request that accomplishes the following tasks.
-While the pull requests are public, don't blindly copy others.
-The follow up interview will involve questions on your submission.

-Fork this repository to begin.

 ## Challenge 1: Algorithms

 Your first challenge is to solve two algorithm questions.
 You'll be judged based on correctness, performance, and code readability.